GuilhermeTapparo/GuilhermeTapparo/README.md

 **I'm just a backend developer, who sometimes struggles to align a div on the frontend rsrs**

-My name is Guilherme and I've been a software developer for about four year.
+My name is Guilherme and I've been a software developer for about four years.

 :wrench: I work mainly with C# and Typescript.
 But I get by with react and python too. :hammer: